Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 First up, and our choice for the best overall concealed carry gun – the Smith & Wesson M&P Shield M2.0 Compact.

-It’s success even spawned a number of copycat semi automatic pistols – from the Walther PPK to the Glock 43x.
-It’s still a fantastic gun and simply engineered to excel at concealed carry use.
+It’s success even spawned a number of copycat semi-automatic pistols – from the Walther PPK to the Glock 43x.
+It remains an outstanding firearm, specifically engineered for optimal concealed carry use.

 Even more CCW-friendly

-The 3.1-inch barrel length and Armornite finish on the stainless steel give it a fantastic balance of control and durability.
+With its 3.1-inch barrel length and Armornite finish on stainless steel, the gun strikes an excellent balance between control and durability.

 Single stack slimness

-Chambered in the popular 9mm round and with a capacity of eight rounds, this gun marries ease of use, concealability, and stopping power in a discrete package.
+Chambered for the popular 9mm round and holding eight rounds, this firearm combines ease of use, concealability, and stopping power in a discreet package.

 Beyond an everyday carry piece